 The Indian life insurance sector has experienced significant regulatory changes in recent years.
 In fiscal 2011, the Insurance Regulatory and Development Authority of India changed the regulations relating to unit-linked life insurance products.
 Subsequently, the Insurance Regulatory and Development Authority of India also issued revised regulations relating to non-linked life insurance products, which became effective during fiscal 2014.
 The key changes related to commissions payable to agents and distributors, lapse of policies, surrender values and minimum death benefits.
 As a result of these changes, the life insurance sector experienced low growth and changes in the product mix in recent years, as life insurance companies were required to modify their products and distribution strategies.
 While there was initially a shift in the product mix towards non-unit linked products, more recently the share of unit-linked products has increased driven by favorable cost structures of these products from a customer perspective, as well as by improved capital market conditions.
 The demand for these products may be influenced by any volatility or downturn in capital markets.
 The regulatory changes have also resulted in reduced profit margins on life insurance products.
-In fiscal 2015, the Insurance Laws (Amendment) Act, 2015, amended the existing statute to provide that no policy of life insurance shall be called in to question on any grounds, including misstatement of facts or fraud, at any time after three years from the date of the policy, whichever is later.
+In fiscal 2015, the Insurance Laws (Amendment) Act, 2015, amended the existing statute to provide that no policy of life insurance shall be called in to question on any grounds, including misstatement of facts or fraud, at any time after three years from the date of the policy, i.e., from the date of issuance of the policy, commencement of risk, revival of the policy or the rider to the policy, whichever is later.
+The total premium of our life insurance subsidiary, ICICI Prudential Life Insurance Company Limited, increased by 21.1% from Rs.
+223.54 billion in fiscal 2017 to Rs.
+270.69 billion in fiscal 2018.
+The retail renewal premium increased from Rs.
+142.19 billion in fiscal 2017 to Rs.
+174.97 billion in fiscal 2018 and retail new business premium increased from Rs.
+70.66 billion in fiscal 2017 to Rs.
+84.02 billion in fiscal 2018.
+The total premium of our life insurance subsidiary increased from Rs.
+114.84 billion during the six months ended September 30, 2017, to Rs.
+132.00 billion during the six months ended September 30, 2018.

-ICICI Lombard General Insurance Company's gross direct premium income (GDPI) was Rs.
-94.31 billion during nine months ended December 31, 2017, a growth of 17.0% compared to the nine months ended December 31, 2016.
-ICICI Lombard General Insurance Company's growth and profitability depend on various factors, including the proportion of certain profitable products in its portfolio, the maintenance on its relationship with key distribution partners and reinsurers, continuation of support by the government of India of certain insurance schemes, regulatory changes, and market movements.
+ICICI Lombard General Insurance Company's gross direct premium income was Rs.
+123.57 billion in fiscal 2018, a growth of 15.2% over fiscal 2017.
+ICICI Lombard General Insurance Company's growth and profitability depend on various factors, including the proportion of certain profitable products in its portfolio, the maintenance on its relationship with key distribution partners and reinsurers, continuation of support by the Government of India of certain insurance schemes, regulatory changes, and market movements.
 There can be no assurance of the future rates of growth in the insurance business.
-While this subsidiary has been making profits since fiscal 2013, there can be no assurance of the future profitability or rates of growth in the insurance business.
-See also "-Additional capital requirements of our insurance subsidiaries or our inability to monetize a part of our shareholding in these subsidiaries may adversely impact our business and the price of the Notes".
+While this subsidiary has been making profits since fiscal 2013, there can be no assurance of the future profitability or rates of growth in theinsurance business.
+See also "-Additional capital requirements of our insurance subsidiaries or our inability to monetize a part of our shareholding in these subsidiaries may adversely impact our business and the price of the Bonds".